Do you want to make a homemade salve for your chickens? If so, you’ll love this DIY chicken salve using calendula oil.

 Why a DIY Chicken Salve

-The thing about living off the grid in a remote place means we often have to get creative about solving all sorts of issues.
+The thing about living off the grid in a remote place is that we often have to get creative about solving all sorts of issues.
 Sometimes it’s hard to find what we need in the closest town.

 It’s useful for a variety of wounds.
 And it also works on other homestead animals such as rabbits.
 I suppose it might even work on quail.

-We’ve used it on everything from simple scratches to combs that have been damaged from the pecking of other chickens to rashes and scrapes on their legs.
+We’ve used it on everything from simple scratches to combs damaged by the pecking of other chickens, to rashes and scrapes on their legs.

 It is made with just four simple ingredients and can be used on fowl, humans, and other animals to help heal the skin.

-Keep some on hand in your family medicine cabinet as well as your Chicken First Aid Kit.
-(Note: I’m working on a post about what to include in your kit - check back here next week!)
+Keep some on hand in your family medicine cabinet and in your Chicken First Aid Kit.

 What is Calendula?